Sickle Cell Disease

 What Is Sickle Cell Disease?

-Sickle cell disease is a disease of the blood.
-Red blood cells usually look like round discs.
-But in sickle cell disease, they're shaped like crescent moons, or an old farm tool known as a sickle.
+Sickle cell disease is a group of conditions in which red blood cells are not shaped as they should be.
+Red blood cells normally look like round discs.
+But in sickle cell disease, they're shaped like sickles, or crescent moons, instead.

 What Are the Signs & Symptoms of Sickle Cell Disease?